 CL said it is in the application but needs beefing up.

-CL has also spoken to Sustrans
+CL has also spoken to Sustrans about the role of the route in the National Cycle Network – but as this is contracting the LCWIP route may be more pertinent.

 TS said in defence of FE, the felling needed to be done in the wetter season to avoid nesting season.